Ilya114/Box64Droid/README.md

 # How to configure?

-You can choose to use environment variables, there are 3 files, `dxvk.conf`, `Box86.conf` and `DXVK_env.conf`. the first run of Box86.
+You can choose to use environment variables, there are 3 files, `dxvk.conf`, `Box86.conf` and `DXVK_env.conf`.
+These files are created and found in the internal storage inside the Box4Droid folder right after the first run of Box86.

 The `Box86.conf` file is for you to use the Box86 environment variables, see all of them [here](https://github.com/ptitSeb/box86/blob/master/docs/USAGE.md#box86_dynarec_fastround-) .
 You can add as many variables as you like.